ShuzhouYuan/Eval_G2T_GenModels/data/README.md

-# Dataset of ChatGPT generated text from graph structure
+# Dataset of GPT-3 and ChatGPT generated text from graph structure

 | Number   |  Machine-generated instance  | Human-written instance |